melo616/take-home-assignment/README.md

 ## Mobile Responsive approach
 I chose to tackle the responsive styling with a mobile-first approach because although the site will probably be used primarily in a desktop context, in my experience mobile-first is more efficient in the long term and helps eliminate unexpected issues.

+## Challenges
+-Getting the background image to be responsive.
+I was able to achieve this by using the background-size property.
+-I wish the hover for the link would also affect the icon